Update Friday 26 June - Visitor update information

 - Support person for emergency centre or outpatient care appointments

-More than two visitors are allowed to provide end-of-life support to a patient.
-These visitors are not restricted to the two-hour limit and may stay for longer.
+More than two (2) visitors are allowed to provide end-of-life support to a patient.
+These visitors may also stay for longer.

 Thank you for your understanding.